 Pockets are helpful if we remember to show a thumb or fingers when in view.
 If you want a more casual look, you can rest your hands in your back pockets as well.

-You've probably heard about 'smize' from the show 'America's Next Top Model', or maybe you know the concept of 'squinch' from photographer Peter Hurley.
-Either way, the idea is to express confidence with your eyes.
+You've probably heard about 'smize' from the show 'America's Next Top Model'.
+The idea is to express confidence with your eyes.
 An easy way to get started on a good smize / squinch is to imagine you're trying to read something really small, like the bottom line of an eye chart, yet keep a smidge of a smile on your face at the same time.
 Or like the expression on your face when you know you are about to win against your nemesis.
 (Yes, I'll show you what I mean when we get together.)

 Head & Neck